-This student checklist is to help you manage your time efficiently and make sure you have everything necessary to begin the school year.
+This student checklist will help you manage your time efficiently, and make sure you have everything necessary to begin the school year.
 Please feel free to contact us at email@example.com if you have any questions.
 Have a successful year!

 Download this checklist to save or print!

-Communication - Priority #1: Stay informed!
-Login to all services at MyHCC, login Instructions:
+Communication is Priority #1: Stay informed!
+Log in to all services at MyHCC (find instructions here)

-- Email & Online Services HCC email is used for all communication and Online Services gives you access to e-billing and payment plans, financial aid status and financial aid consent to electronic communication, insurance waiver, registration, advisor, DegreeWorks, grades, and student records.
+- Email & Online Services HCC email is used for all communication.
+Online Services gives you access to e-billing and payment plans, financial aid status and financial aid consent to electronic communication, insurance waiver, registration, advisor, DegreeWorks, grades, and student records.
 Be sure to check it regularly!

 - Moodle is the learning management system for online learning which includes online classes, blended classes (½ online, ½ on-site), and web-enhanced classes (face-to-face courses with an online component).
-Brief video on HCC Online Programs.
+Watch a brief video about HCC's Online Programs.

-- College Placement Test: is a computerized assessment of basic math, reading, and writing, and is required.
-Testing takes approximately two hours in the Assessment Center (FR 271) 413-552-2055.
+- College Placement Test: A computerized assessment of basic math, reading, and writing.
+Required.
+Testing takes approximately two hours in the Assessment Center (FR 271; 413.552.2055).

 Advising & Registration

 - Advising Center: Provides all aspects of academic advising to new, current, and returning students.
 Advisors will assist you with registration of classes, and educational planning.
 See an advisor on a walk-in basis or by appointment (FR 273; 413.552.2722; email@example.com).
 Online students can email advising questions to firstname.lastname@example.org.